angudaz/generic-porn-game/README.md

 cool porn game

 # notes for zex
 GIT PULL BEFORE EDITING SHIT UNLESS WE'RE IN A CODESPACE.
-GIT WONT LET YOU PUSH OTHERWISE.
+GIT WONT LET YOU PUSH OTHERWISE AND/OR YOU'LL EDIT SHIT THAT I MIGHT'VE PUT.

 GIT COMMIT -M "COMMENT" BEFORE PUSHING.
 GIT WONT LET YOU PUSH OTHERWISE.

 If you want to make a true/false statement, go to where everything is defined and put it under the current true/false statements.
 If you're making choices like questions, make a label named whatever (label (name):), make a menu (menu:), and follow it with text